-Money & Drugs – Tracking what the US spends on drugs
+Money & Drugs – Tracking What the U.S. Spends on Drugs

-To better understand how much money is really being spent by the average American on narcotics, we polled 1,000 drug users about their spending habits.
-In addition to which drugs are costing Americans the most amount of money, we discovered how much is being spent on a daily basis to obtain them, as well as the legal boundaries people had crossed to afford them.
-Read on to see what we learned about the real cost of drugs in the U.S. today.
+We wanted to better understand how much money is being spent by the average American on narcotics.
+So, we polled 1,000 drug users about their spending habits.
+In addition to which drugs are costing Americans the most amount of money, we also discovered how much is being spent daily to obtain them, as well as the legal boundaries people had crossed to afford them.

 What People Spend on Drugs

-Of the 1,000 drug users we surveyed who acknowledged at least one misused substance in the past 12 months, more than 70 percent told us they’d used marijuana at least once.
+Of the 1,000 drug users we surveyed who acknowledged at least one misused substance in the past 12 months, more than 70% told us they’d used marijuana at least once.
 While some states across the country have legalized marijuana for various purposes, including recreational use, the National Institute on Drug Abuse indicates that misuse of marijuana can lead to dependence, and that nearly a third of those who use marijuana develop some degree of marijuana use disorder.
 Their daily spend eclipsed $25 a day, equating to nearly $9,000 a year.

 Prescription Drug Epidemic